 Travel Town Museum

-Travel Town Museum can be found in the northwest edge of Los Angeles’ massive public park, Griffith Park.
+can be found on the northwest edge of Los Angeles’ Griffith Park.
 Established in 1952, Travel Town is dedicated to the history of transit and boasts a large collection of trains and vehicles.
-The museum’s very first piece was provided by Southern Pacific Company president D.W.
-Russell, who donated a 115-ton locomotive at the request of Parks department employee Charles Atkins.
-While admission to this cab train and the museum is always free, short train rides are available for $2.75.
+The museum’s very first piece was provided by Southern Pacific Company president DW Russell, who donated a 115-ton locomotive at the request of Parks Department employee Charles Atkins.
+While admission to this cab train and the museum is always free, short train rides are available for $3.50.

-You can find this free museum at the FIDM (Fashion Institute of Design and Merchandising), where students learn the ins and outs of the fashion business.
-The collections include various pieces of significant clothing and accessories, high-fashion couture, patterns, photos, textiles, swatch books, and embroidery samples.
+As well as a highly rated college where students learn the ins and outs of the fashion business, FIDM (the Fashion Institute of Design and Merchandising) is also home to a fascinating museum.
+The collections include various pieces of significant clothing and accessories, high-fashion couture, photos, textiles, swatch books and embroidery samples dating back as far as the 18th century.
 Rotating exhibits have explored California fashion and costume design in film.

 The Annenberg Space for Photography

-The Annenberg Space for Photography was the first cultural venue to showcase exclusively photographic works in Los Angeles.
-Visitors can view both print and digital images from photographers all over the world.
-The digital gallery alone contains thousands of images, while a reading room allows guests to page through numerous books on photography.
+was the first cultural venue to showcase exclusively photographic works in Los Angeles.
+Visitors can view both print and digital images by photographers from all over the world.
+The digital gallery alone contains thousands of images, while a reading room allows guests to leaf through numerous books on photography.

 The Paley Center for Media

-The Getty Center, designed by architect Richard Meier, opened in 1997.
+, designed by architect Richard Meier, opened in 1997.
 It’s located high on a hill in the Santa Monica Mountains, allowing breathtaking views of the city below.
 Visitors take a tram up the hill and have the option of traversing the gorgeous gardens, browsing the exhibits, or enjoying a meal in the restaurant and café.
-In addition to rotating exhibits, the Getty’s collection includes photographs, sculptures, rare books, drawings, manuscripts, and numerous European paintings.
-Though admission is free, parking is $15.
+In addition to rotating exhibits, the Getty’s collection includes photographs, sculptures, rare books, drawings, manuscripts and numerous European paintings.
+Though admission is free, parking is $15, or $10 after 3pm.

-Oran Z's Pan African Black Facts and Wax Museum
+Oran Z's Pan African Black Facts & Wax Museum, Martin Luther King Jr. Blvd

-At Oran Z’s, guests will find wax figures of black historical icons and celebrities including Barack and Michelle Obama, Michael Jackson, Malcolm X, and Frederick Douglass.
-The figures are complement a large collection of artifacts from African American and African art and culture: postcards, dolls, photographs, and masks.
+, guests will find wax figures of black historical icons and celebrities, including Barack and Michelle Obama, Michael Jackson, Malcolm X, and Frederick Douglass.
+The figures complement a large collection of artifacts from African American and African art and culture: postcards, dolls, photographs and masks.
 The collection also boldly documents the history of racism in America and features artifacts dating back to slavery and items affiliated with the Ku Klux Klan.